kelbert2/JavaNuggets/Java.md

 Must be initialized at declaration.

 Can also apply to variable references, where it restricts it from pointing to any other object on the heap, i.e. it cannot be reassigned to another object.

+Final means immutable, which means these are resources that can be safely shared among multiple threads and are side-effect-free.

 ### Static
 Can be accessed before the class object is created - it can be used independently of any object of that class.